B-UMMI/Schema_Refinery/SchemaRefinery/docs/user/modules/IdentifySpuriousGenes.rst

 ::

     Recommendation: The type of recommendation (e.g., Joined, Choice, Drop).
-    ID: A comma-separated list of identifiers for the loci that are recommended.
+    IDs: A comma-separated list of identifiers for the loci that are recommended.

 .. csv-table:: **related_matches.tsv**
     :header: "Query", "Subject", "Class", "Class_count", "Inverse_class", "Inverse_class_count", "Frequency_in_genomes_query", "Frequency_in_genomes_subject", "alleles_used_to_blast_count", "alleles_blasted_against_count"